 Our Enviro 365 framework puts environmental management as a core business value, alongside health and safety under our EHS365 programme.
 By taking a unified and consistent approach, shaped by best practice, we can balance environmental considerations while securing sustainable economic growth.
 The development of our Group strategy and brand on the environment helps us to come together and work more cohesively as a group, allowing us to effectively manage common issues and develop sustainable solutions.

 Monitoring our progress is essential as we continue on this journey.
 We have an annual plan in place and report regularly on environmental performance parameters to our EHS Governance Committee.

 We are investing in ports for the future that will help our customers navigate the changing waters.
 Our vision is to create sustainable working environments where people and businesses can flourish.
 This includes the redevelopment of brownfield sites, warehouses with the latest in light technology and controls and the creation of a Sustainable Supply Chain, that will guide buying habits and reduce the environmental impact of our supply chain.
 We are engaging in dialogue about future fuels and are keen to continue the transition to a low-carbon future.

 We have adopted a Group Climate Change Policy and are forming a Climate Change Steering Group, containing leaders from across the business to drive progress in the areas of climate change adaptation and mitigation.

-We are also planning to respond to an invitation from DEFRA to participate in the 3rd round of Climate Change Adaptation Reporting, for our Ports of Liverpool and Sheerness, we submitted a Climate Change Adaptation Report to Defra for these ports in December 2021.
+In response to an invitation from Defra to participate in the 3rd round of Climate Change Adaptation Reporting for the Ports of Liverpool and Sheerness, we submitted a Climate Change Adaptation Report to Defra for these ports in December 2021.
 The report can be downloaded here

 We have a Group standard on biodiversity and conservation which defines site responsibilities to ensure the protection of species that require it, manage invasive non-native species accordingly and to be aware of natural land designations on our near our sites.
 We work closely with sites to embed knowledge of responsibilities, including the provision of guidance on specific species that need protecting or removing, as well as limitations on activities that come with a designation.